Krandheer/synthetic-biology/README.md

 ## lecture 8:
 yeast the proper eukaryote has 16 pair of chromosomes.
-yeast that are able to grow on minimal media that are known as prototrophs, Auxotrophs are the yeast. that lost the ability to grow on minimal media.
+yeast that are able to grow on minimal media are known as prototrophs.
+Auxotrophs are the yeast that lost the ability to grow on minimal media.
 arginine auxotrophs: organism that are unable to grow and make their own organism and hence needs the supply of arginine to grow
 characterising mutant by the test of recessivity.

 ### kewywords: